NU9N ESSB Flash Into Page

 BYPASS Menu

 The "Bypass" menu allows you to select which modules you will or will not be using.
 I would suggest bypassing the modules you will not be using.
-You do this by selecting the module using the big knob, and then pushing the big knob resulting in a module that is "X'ed" out...
-I chose to bypass the GEQ and LIMITER modules since we will not really need these if the PEQ and DYN modules are properly set up.
-See the illustration below below:
+You do this by selecting the module using the big knob, and then pushing the big knob resulting in a module that is "X'ed" out.
+If you will only be using the Left channel, you can bypass the entire right channel by pressing the small bottom knob in once.
+You will then see a straight line through everything in the right channel indicating that it's hardwire bypassed.
+I chose to bypass the left channel "GEQ" module since I ill not really need this if the PEQ module is properly set up.
+On the right channel, I have disabled all modules, accept for the "GEQ", which I use for transmitter monitoring purposes.
+See the illustration below:

 Bypass Menu

 The "I/O" menu (Input / Output) allows you to configure which inputs and outputs you will be using and also configures the RTA (Real Time Analyzer) input source.
-See the illustrations below:
+The only menu we need to be concerned about is on Page 1.
+The INPUT source should be set to "MAIN IN", the clock should be set to "96.0" and the "GAIN" should be set to "-60.0".

 I/O Page 1